Prebiotics and probiotics: what they are, differences and what they are used for

 What are probiotics for?

-They also help break down foreign substances (such as drugs or pollutants) reducing the risk of side effects and are essential for gut health.
+Probiotics are important for improving digestion and absorption of nutrients in our body, because they help break down foreign substances (such as drugs or pollutants) reducing the risk of side effects and are essential for intestinal health.

 The microbiota, made up of beneficial bacteria, helps produce important substances such as fatty acids, vitamins and amino acids , contributing to nutritional needs.

-Probiotics maintain a healthy gut by preserving its structural integrity and barrier function.
+Probiotics keep your gut healthy, compete with harmful ones in the intestine , preserving its structural integrity and barrier function.

 The gut microbiota also plays a key role in supporting a healthy immune system and interacts with different parts of the body through complex biochemical signals.